Layer Parenting and Null Objects

 How to Use Parenting

-When you change the position of a parent, the child moves in tandem.
-When you rotate the parent, the child rotates around the axis of the parent layer.
-When you change the parent’s scale, the child grows or shrinks in proportion.
+• When you rotate the parent, the child rotates around the axis of the parent layer.

 These changes still take effect regardless of whether the child overlaps with the parent or is at a distance.
+The parenting relationship is one-way: moving, rotating, or scaling the child will not influence the parent.
+Moreover, layer order on the timeline does not affect parent relationships.

 Parenting Hierarchies